AlanLyttonJones/Age-Grade-Tables/README.md

 * The 2015 tables were approved in January 2015 by both the USATF Masters Long Distance Running committee chaired by Don Lein and by the WMA.
 # 2020 Long Distance Running Tables
 * Unfortunately, Ken Young died in 2018.
 Tom Bernard took on the task of updating the single-age bests.
 * Working with Tom Bernhard, 2020 standards have been developed.
-The standards are included in this repository: FemaleRoadStd2020.xlxs and MaleRoadStd2020.xlxs.
+The standards are included in this repository in the '2020 Files" directory: FemaleRoadStd2020.xlxs and MaleRoadStd2020.xlxs.
-* In addition, the working files that produced the standards are included: maleRoad2020.xlxs and femaleRoad2020.xlxs.
+* In addition, the working files that produced the standards are included in the '2020 Files' directory: maleRoad2020.xlxs and femaleRoad2020.xlxs.
 A document in the docs folder, Creating Road Running Age Tables.docx, describes how the tables are produced.
+This will allow someone to fork this repository and create new age-group tables for, say, 2025.
 * Another document in the folder docs, Evaluating 2020 Standards Against 2019 Rankings.docx, compares top performances by masters athletes using the 2015 standards and the 2020 standards.
+The comparisons were done by Tom Bernhard.
+Each comparison is followed with an explanation of the differences and, in all cases except the road mile, includes a graph showing the differences between the 2015 and 2020 standards.
 * The 2020 tables were approved on May 20, 2020 by the Masters Long Distance Running Council (MLDR) of [USA Track and Field Federation](http://usatf.org)